 Important features of a CMS include:

-A Content Management System (CMS) Task Force, made up of members of the Office of Web Communications (WebComm) and Information Technology Services (ITS), embarked upon a rigorous discovery and selection process to evaluate and procure a CMS for the University.
+A Content Management System (CMS) Task Force, made up of members of the Office of Web Communications (WebComm) and NYU Information Technology (NYU IT), embarked upon a rigorous discovery and selection process to evaluate and procure a CMS for the University.

 After surveying existing tools at NYU and other universities, the CMS Task Force worked with consultants to define our requirements and needs.
 Although our criteria and focus was largely geared towards the needs of a central system, every effort was made to include school webmasters in the requirement definition.

 After identifying the leading contenders, the CMS Task Force submitted requests for proposals from each vendor, including detailed responses to our requirements and quotes for all associated costs.
 Reviewing how well their stated capabilities matched our criteria allowed us to select our finalists.
 At our invitation, these vendors visited NYU and gave in-depth demonstrations to the CMS Task Force and various school representatives.